wp-plugins/add-meta-tags/readme.txt

 === Add Meta Tags ===
 Contributors: gnotaras
 Donate link: http://www.g-loaded.eu/about/donate/
-Tags: meta, metadata, seo, description, keywords, metatag, schema, opengraph, dublin core, schema.org, microdata, google, twitter cards, yahoo, bing, meta tags
+Tags: amt, meta, metadata, seo, optimize, ranking, description, keywords, metatag, schema, opengraph, dublin core, schema.org, microdata, google, twitter cards, google plus, yahoo, bing, search engine optimization, rich snippets, semantic, structured, meta tags
 Requires at least: 3.0.0
-Tested up to: 3.6.1
+Tested up to: 3.7
-Stable tag: 2.3.4
+Stable tag: 2.3.5
 License: Apache License v2
 License URI: http://www.apache.org/licenses/LICENSE-2.0.txt

-Adds metadata to your content, including the description and keywords meta tags, Opengraph, Schema.org Microdata, Twitter Cards and Dublin Core.
+Add basic meta tags and also Opengraph, Schema.org Microdata, Twitter Cards and Dublin Core metadata to optimize your web site for better SEO.

 == Description ==

-*Add-Meta-Tags* adds metadata to your content, including the basic *description* and *keywords* meta tags, [Opengraph](http://ogp.me "Opengraph specification"), [Schema.org](http://schema.org/ "Schema.org Specification"), [Twitter Cards](https://dev.twitter.com/docs/cards "Twitter Cards Specification") and [Dublin Core](http://dublincore.org "Dublin Core Metadata Initiative") metadata.
+*Add-Meta-Tags* (<abbr title="Add-Meta-Tags Wordpress plugin">AMT</abbr>) adds metadata to your content, including the basic *description* and *keywords* meta tags, [Opengraph](http://ogp.me "Opengraph specification"), [Schema.org](http://schema.org/ "Schema.org Specification"), [Twitter Cards](https://dev.twitter.com/docs/cards "Twitter Cards Specification") and [Dublin Core](http://dublincore.org "Dublin Core Metadata Initiative") metadata.
 It is actively maintained since 2006 (historical [Add-Meta-Tags home](http://www.g-loaded.eu/2006/01/05/add-meta-tags-wordpress-plugin/ "Official historical Add-Meta-Tags Homepage")).

+= Goals =

+The goals of the Add-Meta-Tags plugin are:

+- provide efficient, out-of-the-box search engine optimization (*SEO*) on a web site powered by WordPress.
+- be customizable, yet simple and easy to use and configure with minimal or no support.
+- be as lightweight as possible.
+- support advanced customization through the WordPress filter/action system (for developers and power users).

+= What it does =

+*Add-Meta-Tags* (AMT) adds metadata to your web site.

 *Metadata* refers to information that describes the content in a machine-friendly way.
 Search engines and other online services use this metadata to better understand your content.
 Keep in mind that metadata itself does not automatically make your blog rank better.
 For this to happen the content is still required to meet various quality standards.
 However, the presence of accurate and adequate metadata gives search engines and other services the chance to make less guesses about your content, index and categorize it better and, eventually, deliver it to an audience that finds it useful.
 Good metadata facilitates this process and thus plays a significant role in achieving better rankings.
 This is what the *Add-Meta-Tags* plugin does.

 The following list outlines how and where metadata is added to a *WordPress* blog.

 = Basic meta tags =